ashishyadav2605/Ecommerce_Follow_Along/README.md

 1. In this milestone, we will create a cart schema to store products.
 2. Then we will write an endpoint to store and recieve product details in the cart.

+**Milestone 18**

+1. We will firstly create a backend endpoint for cart page.
+2. Then we will write an endpoint to get products inside cart for user.